Most Communication programs start with tactics. I start with a conversation.

 3

-When I take on a new challenge, I ask what this particular organization, with these particular resources and goals, actually needs.
-The answer is often something no one expected — and frequently something that didn't exist before I built it.
-For example:
+The unexpected answer is often the right one.
+When I take on a new challenge, I ask what this particular organization, with these particular resources and goals, actually needs — and the answer is often something that didn't exist before I built it.
+At a climate policy think tank, that meant designing a special event at a UN Climate conference that won endorsements for the organization's latest proposal.

 4

-Quantitative results — news coverage volume, social media reach, subscriber growth — are necessary but insufficient.
-The results that reveal whether communications is actually working are often qualitative: a policymaker's changed position, a funder's deepened confidence, a partner's decision to align their work with yours.
-Organizations that demonstrate both make the strongest case for communications as a mission-critical investment — not a line item to cut when budgets tighten.
+Results your board and funders will trust.
+News media coverage volume, social reach, increased funding, subscriber growth are all important to prove ROI, but not sufficient.
+What reveals whether communications is actually working is often qualitative: a policymaker's changed position, a funder's deepened confidence, a partner's decision to align their work with yours.
+I measure both, proving social impact communications is a mission-critical investment.